tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 decreasing order of preference, to be used by the client in subsequent connection attempts.

-This document also defines the "ech_required" alert, which clients MUST send when it offered an "encrypted_client_hello" extension that was not accepted by the server.
+This document also defines the "ech_required" alert, which the client MUST send when it offered an "encrypted_client_hello" extension that was not accepted by the server.
 (See {{alerts}}.)

 ## Encoding the ClientHelloInner {#encoding-inner}

-Some TLS 1.3 extensions can be quite large and having them both in ClientHelloInner and ClientHelloOuter will lead to a very large overall size.
+Some TLS 1.3 extensions can be quite large, thus repeating them in the ClientHelloInner and ClientHelloOuter can lead to an excessive overall size.
-One particularly pathological example is "key_share" with post-quantum algorithms.
-In order to reduce the impact of duplicated extensions, the client may use the "ech_outer_extensions" extension.
+One pathological example is "key_share" with post-quantum algorithms.
+To reduce the impact of duplicated extensions, the client may use the "ech_outer_extensions" extension.

 ~~~